-Prostate cancer patients covered by the National Hospital Insurance Fund (NHIF) will now access innovator prescription drugs as part of strategic development to expand access to quality treatment regimes in Kenya.
+Prostate cancer patients covered by the National Hospital Insurance Fund (NHIF) will now have access to innovator prescription drugs as part of strategic development to expand access to quality treatment regimes in Kenya.

 This development comes after the signing of a joint Memorandum of Understanding (MoU) between NHIF and the pharmaceutical manufacturer and distributor Johnson & Johnson Middle East FZ-LLC (Janssen Kenya).